Austria 2-0 Northern Ireland: Schiechtl and Naschenweng earn win

 Article body

-Austria will go into their final Group A game with hopes of a place in the UEFA Women's EURO 2022 quarter-finals very much alive after a 2-0 win against a Northern Ireland side now facing an early exit.
+Austria will go into their final Group A game with hopes of a place in the UEFA Women's EURO 2022 quarter-finals very much alive after a 2-0 win against a Northern Ireland side now resigned to an early exit.

 Key moments